 Robert Morgado did pest control.
 His father had done pest control, and so had his grandfather.
 When his wife said “Nuff already, I canna handle another pregnancy,” Robert Morgado knew that without a male heir the odds of the Morgado Pest Control name carrying on were looking anything but good.

 The day had arrived.
 Now he had to get down to it.
 His last daughter had just graduated college, he wasn’t getting any younger, and pests never sleep.
-It was time to ask his daughters if any of them would like to carry on the family business.
+It was time to ask his girls if any of them would like to carry on the family business.

 Robert Morgado gathered all of his daughters together at the dining room table.

-“Girls,” he said, “I wanted all of you here today to ask you one real important question.”
+“Ladies,” he said, “I wanted all of you here today to ask you one real important question.”